Trusted Representation For Divorce Clients

 We provide different approaches to divorce, depending on the client, as well as the facts and circumstances of your case.
 These approaches include traditional divorce, cooperative divorce and collaborative divorce.
 Our lawyers are experienced in all methods of providing Wisconsin family law services.
 We will meet with you to discuss the facts and circumstances of your case and help you determine the best process to resolve your issues.

 Traditional family law proceedings are based on an adversarial model, which begins with an exchange of information and negotiations.
 Issues that are not resolvable through negotiations are presented to a court to determine a final outcome.
 In all processes, our goal at Gagne McChrystal De Lorenzo & Burghardt is to effectively negotiate a fair and reasonable resolution, if possible.
 However, if issues are not resolvable through negotiations, we are experienced and effective litigators and are ready to argue your case in court.
+There are several different ways to approach a case.

 Wisconsin is a “community property state”, which means everything you and your spouse own together is presumptively divided 50-50.
 You can choose to distribute this community property differently, if both of you agree to an uncontested divorce, or, in some cases, the court will determine that an unequal division is appropriate.
 Learn more about splitting your assets and property in an appointment with one of our divorce attorneys.